minio/docs/source/reference/minio-mc-admin/mc-admin-update.rst

    deployment, :mc-cmd:`mc admin update` updates *all* MinIO servers in the deployment at the same time.

-   Use :mc-cmd:`mc alias list` to review the configured aliases and their corresponding MinIO deployment endpoints.
+   Use :mc:`mc alias list` to review the configured aliases and their corresponding MinIO deployment endpoints.

 .. mc-cmd:: MIRROR_URL